cisco-cx/of/README.md

 We embed subcommands in the `of` executable for all Observability Framework use cases.
 The `cmd` package and any subpackages in it contain the source code for the `of` executable.
 In the `cmd` package we wire together named-version packages in `/wrap` with those in `/pkg`.

-For example, `of snmp handler` would start the OF's handler API server for processing SNMP notifications into Alertmanager alerts.
-That is, `of snmp handler` would do effectively the same thing as `am-client-snmp` or `am-snmp-client-go` have done for us in the past.
+For example, `of snmp handler` starts the OF's handler API server for processing SNMP notifications into Alertmanager alerts.
+That is, `of snmp handler` does effectively the same thing as `am-client-snmp` or `am-snmp-client-go` have done for us in the past.

 The `cmd` package and any subpackages for it pattern MAY:
 - Import a couple of external dependencies to simplify the building of a CLI.
 For example, we chose to directly import [cobra](https://github.com/spf13/cobra) and not wrap it to simplify our lives.